pabielski/PricingPanel/README.md

-# PricingPanel which I made responsive by using media querry
+# PricingPanel which I made responsive by using media queries